modular-magician/terraform-provider-google-beta/website/docs/r/compute_interconnect_attachment.html.markdown

     If it is not provided, the provider project is used.

+The `partner_metadata` block supports:

+* `partner_name` -
+  (Optional)
+  Plain text name of the Partner providing this attachment.
+This value may be validated to match approved Partner values.

+* `interconnect_name` -
+  (Optional)
+  Plain text name of the Interconnect this attachment is connected to, as displayed in the Partner's portal.
+For instance "Chicago 1".
+This value may be validated to match approved Partner values.

+* `portal_url` -
+  (Optional)
+  URL of the Partner's portal for this Attachment.
+Partners may customise this to be a deep link to the specific resource on the Partner portal.
+This value may be validated to match approved Partner values.

 ## Attributes Reference

 In addition to the arguments listed above, the following computed attributes are exported: